A beautiful lens flare adds magic to a photo, but sometimes the results can be inconsistent. Luckily, it’s easy to add a lens flare in Photoshop.

 In general, lens flares can be distracting and ruin your image.
 But there are other times when they add interest to your pictures.
 So if the conditions are appropriate, you can use them for creative purposes.

-How Do You Produce Lens Flare In-Camera?
+How Do You Produce Lens Flare With Your Camera?

 For portraits, it would be best to stand close to your subject with the light source behind.
+Backlit situations often result in lens flare.

 Make sure that your subject obstructs the light source just enough so you don’t end up blowing out your photos.
 But at the same time, there should be at least some beams peeking from behind to produce lens flares.